 A search in our database gives you access to publicly available informasjon on Norwegian registered trademarks and trademark applications.
 The database is free of charge and open to all users.

-Namesearch.no is a search service that makes it easy for you to check if both a domain, company name and trademark are available - all three in one search.
+Namesearch.no: easy to check if both a domain, company name and trademark are available - all three in one search.

 Register the domain first, then the company name and then the trademark.
 The order may be important for restricting name conflicts and name mapping.